rk1165/rk1165.github.io/content/notes/general/english.md

 | color outside the lines ...                            | to think or act in a way that doesn't conform to set rules.                                      |
 | bend someone's ear                                     | talk to someone, especially at length or to ask a favour                                         |
 | off-the-cuff                                           | without preparation                                                                              |

+### Notes

+- `I'm not going to the gym today; I'm too tired.`
+  - Those are two complete sentences but also one complete thought.
+A typical conjunction - and/or/but - would make no sense.
+  - Semicolon joins two complete sentences that form one thought without a conjunction.